Newcomer OSS-Candidates: Characterizing Contributions of Novice Developers to GitHub: Findings

-\textit{Barriers faced by newcomer candidates.} We now further validate the barriers faced by 27 surveyed newcomer candidates.
-Figure~\ref{fig:rq4_barriers} shows the results of our Likert-scale question related to barriers.
-The figure shows that finding a way to start is the most crucial barrier, with 22 responses being positive (i.e., 12 agree responses and 10 strongly agree responses).
-The second most positive barrier is technical hurdles, receiving 18 positive responses (i.e., 15 agree responses and 3 strongly agree responses).
-Newcomer previous knowledge is considered the third most positive barrier with 16 responses (i.e., 10 agree responses and 6 strongly agree responses).
-On the other hand, the respondents are more likely to disagree with the statement that social interaction and documentation can be barriers for them to onboard OSS projects (i.e., 7 negative responses for each barrier).
+\textit{\textbf{Barriers faced by \newcomers.}} Figure 3 (b) shows the results of our Likert-scale question related to barriers.
+The figure shows that \textit{finding a way to start} is the most crucial barrier, with 22 responses being positive (i.e., 12 agree and 10 strongly agree responses).
+The second most crucial barrier is \textit{technical hurdles}, receiving 18 positive responses (i.e., 15 agree and 3 strongly agree responses). \textit{Newcomer previous knowledge} is considered the third most crucial barrier with 16 responses (i.e., 10 agree and 6 strongly agree responses).
+On the other hand, the respondents are more likely to disagree with the statement that \textit{social interaction} and \textit{documentation} can be barriers for them to onboard OSS projects (i.e., 7 negative responses for each barrier).